 - Internship must include a minimum of 600 total clock hours earned over the course of two semesters (Internship I & II).
-A minimum of 240 of these clock hours must be direct, and the remaining 360 may be indirect. - Internship I includes 300 total clock hours per semester, with a minimum of 120 direct hours and 180 indirect hours earned each semester. - Internship II includes 300 total clock hours per semester, with a minimum of 120 direct hours and 180 indirect hours earned each semester - Internship III is for students who are on a combined track Addictions/CMHC, School/CMHC, School/Addictions.
-Internship III includes 300 total clock hours per semester, with a minimum of 120 direct hours and 180 indirect hours earned each semester - Students will receive 1.5 hours of weekly group supervision from a ULM faculty member within their internship course.
-Internship students must be prepared for class with a segment of video or audio recording of their interactions with clients. - Students will receive 1 hour of weekly individual and/or triadic supervision from their approved site supervisor.
-Site supervision should include a review of the student's audio/video recordings and/or live supervision of student interactions with clients.

-• ULM internship faculty supervisors will schedule a minimum of 1 virtual site visit via Zoom during each individual internship semester.
-This meeting will be approximately 20- minutes in length, and include the faculty supervisor, site supervisor, and student.
+A minimum of 240 of these clock hours must be direct, and the remaining 360 may be indirect. - Internship I includes 300 total clock hours per semester, with a minimum of 120 direct hours and 180 indirect hours earned each semester. - Internship II includes 300 total clock hours per semester, with a minimum of 120 direct hours and 180 indirect hours earned each semester - Students will receive 1.5 hours of weekly group supervision from a ULM faculty member within their internship course.
+Internship students must be prepared for class with a minimum of 1 weekly video or audio recording of their interactions with clients. - Students will receive 1 hour of weekly individual and/or triadic supervision from their approved practicum site supervisor.
+Site supervision should include a review of the student's audio/video recordings and/or live supervision of student interactions with clients. - ULM internship faculty supervisors will schedule a minimum of 1 virtual site visit via Zoom during each individual internship semester.
+This meeting will be approximately 30- minutes in length, and include the faculty supervisor, site supervisor, and student.
 The internship faculty supervisor will use this visit to confirm student and site adherence to ULM policies and evaluate the students' progress through the internship experience.